KathrynHensn/freightline/README.md

-# frieghtline
+# freightline
-App used for fright lines.
+App used for Freight Lines.